cancerberoSgx/engify/docs/implementations_comments.md

 #speed comparison

 Command times so far (1 is fast - 10 is slow).
-This doesn't mean that the engine itself is slow, just the commands:
+This doesn't mean that the engine itself is slow, just the command line tools:

- * node: 1
- * rhino: 4
  * spidermonkey: 1
+ * JavaScriptCore: 2
+ * node: 3
+ * rhino: 6
- * v7: 5
+ * v7: 7
- * jjs : 9
+ * jjs : 10
  * browser : ?

 #node / v8

     $ node output.js

- * fastest server-side impl
+ * FAST: spidermonkey&JavaScriptCore cmd line tools are faster
  * it runs the browserified version of the code while it could also run the real node src/index.js
  * console.log implemented